Shutterstock is excited to partner with CircleAround™, a new digital media site and content destination for today’s women.

 Seeking ways to give back, connect, and empower, more women are forging relationships and communities online and via social media platforms, allowing them to collaborate with like-minded peers around the world.
 With a focus on uplifting and empowering one another rather than competing, these groups—both formal and informal—are changing the narrative on female friendship.
 These values also invite more understanding between women from different backgrounds, creating a safe space for women to learn about and work on intersectional feminism.
 This intersectionality brings visibility to underrepresented communities, such as women of color, women in the LGBTQA+ community, and women who have immigrated.

 Women around the world are speaking up about their rights to their bodies, and how the media represents their bodies.
 They are fighting back against years of oppressive ideals about body shape, looks, and especially issues of race and ethnicity that refused a place for people of color in mainstream media.

 This pushback has resulted in monumental changes in the media, with many brands and publications taking steps to portray the diverse lives of women from all backgrounds and in their most natural state.

-We are proud to partner with CircleAround and support their mission to create a safe space to empower the women of today.
-Visit this collection of images and this collection of footage to see the visuals CircleAround is using to tell stories about and for women.
+We are proud to partner with CircleAround and support its mission to create a safe space to empower the women of today.
+Visit these collections of images, illustrations, and footage to see the visuals CircleAround is using to tell stories about and for women.